Silly Love Songs: Background

 The song includes a build-up of multiple vocal parts sung in counterpoint, similar to the Beach Boys' "God Only Knows", a song that McCartney cited as his favourite of all time.
 McCartney allowed the horn section to create their own parts for the song.

 Release

 "Silly Love Songs" was released in the US on 1 April 1976 and spent five non-consecutive weeks at number 1 on the Billboard Hot 100.
 The song was the number 1 pop song in Billboard's Year-End Charts of 1976; it was also the group's second of three number ones on the Easy Listening chart.
 The single was certified Gold by the Recording Industry Association of America for sales of over one million copies.
 Billboard listed "Silly Love Songs" as Paul McCartney's all-time biggest Hot 100 single.

 The single was released in the UK on 30 April 1976 and reached number 2 on the UK Singles Chart.
 The song reached No. 1 on the Irish Singles Chart on 27 May.

+"Silly Love Songs" has since appeared on multiple McCartney greatest hits compilations, including Wings Greatest (1978), All the Best!
+(1987), Wingspan: Hits and History (2001), Pure McCartney (2016) and Wings (2025).
+It was also featured on The 7" Singles Box in 2022.